Category Archive

 2. Machine Learning Models

-The brains of intelligent apps are machine learning models.
+The brains of Computer Intelligent Application models.
 Based on the needs of the application and the type of data, the best machine learning algorithms and model architectures should be chosen.
 Neural networks, support vector machines, decision trees, and other models are common forms of machine learning models.

 3. Training and Assessment